Apple Moves To Store iCloud Keys in China, Raising Human Rights Fears - Slashdot

 But I have an alternative propsola for what Apple should do.
 Apple should move U.S customer accounts to China.
 Chinese accounts to the U.S. And then when law enforcement demands access to their citizen's data, you bury them in red tape.

+Spun alternatively...
+"China has better privacy protection laws than the US does, because they don't allow data on their citizens to be stored on foreign servers."

+Every time you see one of those sensationalized stories about Chinese apps (like Meitu) asking for your IMEI number of your phone and other seemingly irrelevant details, it's because the Chinese devs don't have access to any info stored in your Apple iStore or Google Play account info to uniquely identify you for marketing purposes, be

-While all you septics are worry about Trump (Score:2)
+While all you septics are worry about Trump (Score:5, Interesting)

 President Xi Jinping is making himself President for Life by removing term limits from the state constitution and and writing the snappily named "Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era" into the Party's one.

 China has also cracked down on dissent very strongly since Xi's rise to power, under the cover of cracking down on corruption, something China is not short of.
-The collective leadership and term limits that were the norm after Mao and Deng is going away and the CCP is
+The collective leadership and term limits that were the norm after Mao and Deng is going away and the CCP is going back to full on dictatorship.

 China has _never_ had an era where there was a period of democracy, or of "western" values.
 None of what you say is new.